Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

 In the [previous chapter](../../1-Authentication\1-sign-in\README-incremental.md), you learnt how a React single-page application (SPA) authenticating users against [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD), using the [Microsoft Authentication Library for React](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-react) (MSAL React).

 In this chapter we'd extend our React single-page application (SPA) by making it also call [Microsoft Graph](https://docs.microsoft.com/graph/overview).
-In addition, this sample also demonstrates how to user [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with a MSAL as authentication provider to call the Graph API.
+In addition, this sample also demonstrates how to user [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) client with MSAL as authentication provider to call the Graph API.

 ## Scenario